OctopusSamples/NDCDevOpsWorkshop/README.md

 The list of topics include:

-* Creating Octopus Cloud instance
+* Creating Octopus Cloud instance.
-* Creating Azure DevOps Project
+* Creating Azure DevOps Project.
+* Integrating Azure DevOps & Octopus Deploy.
+* Setup Azure Service Principal

 * Packaging Applications.
 * Creating Build in Azure Pipelines & Test plans in Azure Test Plans.
-* Integrating Azure DevOps & Octopus Deploy

 * Creating the Deployment process in Octopus Deploy.
-* Adding Infrastructure in Octopus Deploy
+* Adding Infrastructure in Octopus Deploy.
-* Creating Azure Web Apps & VM's in Azure
+* Creating Azure Web Apps & VM's in Azure.
-* Administration of Azure DevOps & Octopus
+* Administration of Azure DevOps & Octopus.
-* Multi-Tenancy, Channels, Lifecycles & Spaces
+* Multi-Tenancy, Channels, Lifecycles & Spaces.
-* Common Deployment patterns such as Canary, Blue/Green & Red/Black
+* Common Deployment patterns such as Canary, Blue/Green & Red/Black.

-## Who should attend
+### Who should attend

 This workshop is for Developers, Ops and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
 Additionally, if you are using an older version of Octopus and want a refresher, then come along.

+## 11th March 2020 Morning - Configuration

+The first thing we will do this morning is go through the pre-requisites and ensure you have these setup.

-## Pre-Requisites
+### Pre-Requisites

-Free Azure/MSDN Subscription with access to create an Azure Service Principal.
+* Free Azure/MSDN Subscription with access to create an Azure Service Principal.
 A Corporate Subscription is best to be avoided.
-Email address to spin up free Azure DevOps & Octopus instances
+* Email address to spin up free Azure DevOps & Octopus instances

-## Computer Setup
+### Computer Setup

 Attendees will need a laptop with Windows with the following software: